March Cultural Calendar Ideas

 World Water Day– March 22:

-Indigenous people know water is life and that all life on this planet depends on it.
+Indigenous people know water is life– all life on this planet depends on it.

 Cultural Calendar Programming:

 Elders and Knowledge Keepers could be invited to share teachings.
-Towards the end of the month host a Spring Equinox celebration to welcome the start to the season and send teachings home with families.
+Towards the end of the month, hosting a Spring Equinox celebration is a welcome the start to the season, and an opportunity to send teachings home with families.

 Art Centre:

-Have the children help create large murals to feature their artwork this month.
-This could be of the Ocean, rivers, lakes, ponds, waterfalls.
+Help the children create large murals to feature their artwork this month!
+With water as a theme, this could inspire ocean, rivers, lakes, ponds, waterfalls.

-Feature water in different art activities for children to explore the different properties water holds.
+Featuring water in different art activities invites explorations of the different properties water holds.

 Ideas: ice cubes and tempera paint, oil and water painting, rainbow water eyedropper painting, tissue paper and water art, saltwater painting.
 Continue to take art outdoors: watercolor palettes and easels, food coloring water and spray bottles, large paintbrushes and warm water.

-This is a great month to post pictures of oceans, rivers, lakes, streams and other water sources that are important to your local nation(s) to inspire and create conversation in the art are!
+Bring your water is life to program walls with images of oceans, rivers, lakes, streams and the waters of your local nation(s) to inspire and create conversation in the art area!

 Craft: